drummania/CodingTest/README.txt

 Requires
 ========
-Jre 1.8
+Jre 1.8+
-Junit 4.12
+Junit 4.12+
-Grade 5.2.1
+Grade 5.2.1+
 IntelliJ
-connect to interet

 Step to import gradle project into IntelliJ
 ===========================================
-Unzip CodingTest.zip to local directory (Right click zip file, choose extract here) Run IntelliJ
+Downlaod file into CodingTest directory
+Run IntelliJ
-Click on "Import Project" in the "Welcome to IntelliJ IDEA" page Select the location of unzipped directory CodingTest , Click "OK" Select "Import project from external model" and select Gradle and click "Finish" IntelliJ would start a build automatically and download the build dependencies if necessary Done
+Click on "Import Project" on "Welcome to IntelliJ IDEA" page Select the location of directory CodingTest , Click "OK" Select "Import project from external model" and select Gradle and click "Finish" IntelliJ would start a build automatically and download the build dependencies if necessary

 Step to start Simulation
 ========================